Skin Cancer Treatment

 Early diagnosis by biopsy is key.
 We can treat the SCC with removal and reconstruction.

 This, the most serious skin cancer can and does spread, sometimes rapidly and unpredictably, to other parts of the body.
-Caught early, it can usually be treated simply and quickly by excision.
+Caught early, skin cancer can usually be treated simply and quickly by excision.
 But if malignant melanoma is left untreated or detected late, it is often fatal.

 Superficial Spreading ” (about 60% of all melanomas spread outwards as a flat, irregular area of pigmentation with occasional nodules)